gu-fan/riv.vim/README.rst

 Features
 --------

-These features are for all reStructuredText files.
+These features are contained in all reStructuredText files.

  :Sections_: Section level and section number auto detected.
  :Lists_:    Auto Numbered and auto leveled bullet and enumerated list.
- :Blocks_:   Highlighting and folding blocks.
+ :Blocks_:   Highlighted and folded blocks.
  :Links_:    Jumping with links.
  :Table_:    Auto formatted table.
  :Folding_:  Fold document by document structures (Section/List/Block).